 Resistor with thermal port

 The Thermal Resistor block represents a temperature-dependent resistor.
-The resistance when the temperature at the thermal port is T is
+When the temperature at the thermal port is T, the resistance is

 R0 is the nominal resistance at the reference temperature T0.